Your Firm’s Secret Advantage: Systems, Procedures, and Operations Manual

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 As an attorney with a small law firm, it’s easy to focus all your attention on your clients.
 While clients are a critical part of your practice, your firm won’t run itself.
-Systems and procedures are your secret weapons.
+Systems and procedures are your secret weapons and need to be documented in a law firm operations manual.
 They will allow you to delegate effectively and scale your business, work efficiently, and deliver a consistent client experience.

 Like many small firms, the problem is that systems and processes are most likely in your head.
 Don’t keep those systems and processes in your head!
-That’s a problem because no one else on your team can do their job the way you want it done.
-It also means that your team might miss steps or complete unnecessary ?work.
+That’s a problem because no one on your team can read your mind.
+It means that your team might miss steps or complete unnecessary ?work.

 Companies lose approximately 20 to 30% of revenue because of inefficiencies in company processes each year.

 In your law firm, written processes ensure you can quickly locate contacts, tasks, emails, documents, and more associated with clients.
 They also help you effectively use your time and resources and ensure your staff does the same.
 Have you ever seen an employee hunting answers to simple questions or documents put in the wrong places?
 You can solve these issues with documented procedures, freeing up your time and keeping your operations consistent.

 A law firm operations and procedures manual is a document that contains your law firm’s processes and business policies.

 Having a procedures manual has many advantages, including:

 Sold?
 If so, the best way to get started is to just dive into your law office procedures headfirst.
 To create your first law firm operations manual, start with a simple document (we’ll discuss other options later).
 You can choose to use Microsoft Word, Google Docs, or whatever word processing tool you use in your firm.
 Just open a blank document right now.